 Overnight: Siem Reap | Breakfast, Lunch

-On day 16 we head to Bangkok Flower Market, the city’s largest flower market with hundreds of fresh roses, marigolds, orchids and more for sale.
-From here, we take a thrilling tuk tuk ride to Wat Pho, famed for its giant reclining Buddha, covered in gold leaf and measuring 46 metres in length.
-Our final stop this morning is the stunning Grand Palace, the city’s most famous landmark and royal heart of the country.
+On day 16 we explore Bangkok on a guided tour.
+Our day starts at the Bangkok Flower Market, the city’s largest flower market with hundreds of fresh roses, marigolds, orchids and more for sale.
+From here, we make our way to the stunning Grand Palace, the city’s most famous landmark and royal heart of the country.
+Then we take a tuk tu ride to Wat Pho, famed for its giant reclining Buddha, covered in gold leaf and measuring 46 metres in length.

 After lunch, we explore some of the city’s many canals aboard a traditional longtail boat before ending out tour at the famous Khao San Road.
 A great spot to eat, drink and party, this road is brimming with street stalls, bars and restaurants.
 Spend the rest of the afternoon and evening at leisure.

 Monday.
-Today we say goodbye to our guide and transfer to the airport.
+Our tour ends today with a transfer to the airport.
 Alternatively, if you would like to extend your stay in Thailand we can arrange this for you.

 Prices & Dates